 Becoming an EMT is the building block of an EMS career.
 As an EMT you learn how to control and manage bleeding, shock, pregnancy complications, minor to moderate burns, CPR, trauma, and allergic reactions.
 You will also learn basic medication administration, assessments and vehicle operations.

 AEMT competencies include the recognition, assessment, and management of medical and trauma emergencies and provides prehospital emergency care to acutely ill or injured patients.
 AEMTs have expanded knowledge on anatomy, physiology, skills, and medication administration from the EMT level.

-Bleeding Control for the Injured (B-Con) educates community members on how to perform immediate and basic life saving interventions prior to receiving definitive medical care.
 Students will learn how to manage life-threatening blood loss through the use of tourniquet application, wound packing, and use of hemostatic dressings.

 Designed to aid the pediatric healthcare provider in developing the knowledge and skills necessary to efficiently and effectively manage critically ill infants and children, resulting in improved outcomes.

 The course emphasizes physiology of life and death, scene assessment, patient assessment, airway, breathing, ventilation and oxygenation, circulation, hemorrhage and shock, patients with disabilities, and patient simulations.

 The course teaches civilian tactical EMS; any EMS practitioner called upon to respond to a mass casualty or active shooter event.